 Here are the specific system requirements for each platform:

 Windows systems require at least an Intel Dual-Core CPU or AMD processor running at 2 GHz or higher.
 4 GB RAM or higher is recommended.

 Windows OS support on Microsoft Surface Pro is supported.

+Limited support for Windows 7, 8, and 8.1 for systems with up-to-date browsers and drivers remains for the moment.
 For security reasons, Windows XP and Vista are no longer supported.
 XP and Vista users will be unable to log in to WebEx.

 Chromebook and Chrome OS are supported.
 The Cisco Webex Meetings Web App, which is available in the Google Play store, is required.